piratpartiet/drywall/README.md

 ## Technology

 Server side, Drywall is built with the [Express](http://expressjs.com/) framework.
-We're using [MongoDB](http://www.mongodb.org/) as a data store.
+We're using [Sequelize](http://sequelizejs.com) to connect to an RDBMS for a data store.

 The front-end is built with [Backbone](http://backbonejs.org/).
 We're using [Grunt](http://gruntjs.com/) for the asset pipeline.